2024 elections: How may the results impact my investments?

 Here are our key takeaways:

 - In the area of tax policy, President-elect Trump has proposed lowering the corporate tax rate from 21% to 15%.
 According to Goldman Sachs, this could boost S&P 500 earnings by roughly +4.0% over current estimates.
 In 2017, the Tax Cuts and Jobs Act boosted S&P 500 earnings per share (EPS) by +12% in 2018.
-Current FactSet estimates call for S&P 500 EPS to grow by +15.1% year-over-year on revenue growth of +5.7%.
-But investors should be cautious about assuming lower taxes are coming next year until we have a better handle on the balance of power in Congress and there is a proposed bill that can realistically pass through both chambers.
+Current FactSet estimates call for S&P 500 EPS to grow by +14.6% year-over-year on revenue growth of +5.6%.
+But investors should be cautious about assuming lower taxes are coming next year until there is a proposed bill that can realistically pass through both chambers.

 - In the days following the election results, small-cap stocks, the financial sector, select Big Tech firms and U.S. Treasury yields made large moves higher.
 Small-cap stocks are expected to benefit from the potential for lower taxes, increased domestic production (i.e., a U.S.-first policy) and possibly better trends in regional banking.
 Further, the backdrop for the financial sector could improve as less regulation and the potential for merger/acquisition and capital market activity accelerate.